amrajak/webpage/text/about_me.md

-# About Me

 Greetings!
-I'm Akanksha M Rajak, a passionate mathematician and AI researcher at the intersection of pure mathematics and cutting-edge data science.
-My journey in the world of numbers and algorithms has been nothing short of exhilarating, and I'm thrilled to share it with you.
+I am Akanksha M Rajak, a dedicated mathematician and AI researcher who thrives at the intersection of pure mathematics and modern data science.
+My academic journey, marked by a master's from IIT Kanpur where I developed a strong foundation in pure mathematics, has been fueled by a passion for exploring the potential of mathematical concepts in real-world applications.
+My passion fueled my decision to embark on a doctoral journey in the Computational and Data Sciences department at IISc Bangalore under the mentorship of my advisor, Dr. Deepak Subramani.

-## Academic Journey

-My love affair with mathematics began early, but it truly blossomed during my master's degree at the prestigious Indian Institute of Technology (IIT) Kanpur.
-There, I delved deep into the abstract realms of pure mathematics, honing my analytical skills and developing a rigorous approach to problem-solving.

-However, the rapidly evolving field of data science beckoned, promising exciting applications of mathematical concepts in the real world.
-This led me to the Computational and Data Sciences (CDS) department at the Indian Institute of Science (IISc) Bangalore, where I embarked on my doctoral journey.

 ## Research Focus